 A comparative review verifies that the candidate’s answers were scored against the examination answer key in order to confirm that the candidate’s examination was scored correctly, and is consistent with the final examination score reported.

 Please note that the Internet-based testing scoring process is very accurate, and the BPS scoring process already includes several quality assurance steps, including a review of all examination results following examination administration.
-This service is to satisfy a point of candidate interest, but Castle Worldwide has not encountered an instance of scoring calculation error to date.
+This service is to satisfy a point of candidate interest, but Prometric has not encountered an instance of scoring calculation error to date.
 The cost for this additional scoring service is $50.